August 23, 2022

 Error correction codes, such as Reed Solomon coding, were invented in the 1950s to control and repair errors over noisy communication channels.
 These codes add redundancy to the transmitted information, allowing for error correction.
 Similar strategies, like RAID-6, are used in disk drives to enhance reliability.

-Applying redundancy strategies to Hive's P2P file systems
+Applying redundancy strategies to Hivenet's P2P file systems

 Modeling node behaviors for optimal placement

-Nodes in the Hive P2P network all have the same role but behave differently.
+Nodes in the Hivenet P2P network all have the same role but behave differently.
 The computer in your bedroom is turned off every night, but your NAS is on 24/7.
 Usage patterns and availability differ over the day and vary between nodes and across geographies.
-HiveNet learns the behavior of each node and provides optimal placement to ensure sufficient available nodes when data is needed.
+Hivenet learns the behavior of each node and provides optimal placement to ensure sufficient available nodes when data is needed.

 Ensuring data persistence and privacy